-Our brochure on municipal heat networks is now available in English.
+Our brochure on municipal district heating is now available in English.
 Inside you will find a short description of what is biomass heating and how municipal heat networks work.
 It features also a short description on pre-assembled biomass heating plants and how to build a municipal heat network powered by green energy when starting from scratch.

 Municipal heat networks are water-based networks that cover parts or a whole municipality.

 The heat network is made with underground isolated heating pipes that transfer the heated water to industries, businesses, municipal and residential buildings, and with isolated pipes that take the cold water back to the biomass heating plant.
 The users of the heat network have simply a heat exchanger that delivers heat to their individual location.
 That heat exchanger is equipped with an energy meter that will be the base for invoicing.

 Heating realised with this kind of municipal heat networks have several benefits for the users:

 - Heat that is always available with an average of 2 to 3 hours downtime per year (usually during the planned maintenance operations in summer time).